elephantscale/es-training-new/cassandra/slides/CASS-Cassandra_Data_Modeling_2.md

  * Observe the following limitations of collections.

- * Don’t insert more than 2 Billion entries into a collectionAny thing more won’t be queryable  -> data loss
+ * Don’t insert more than 2 Billion entries into a collectionAny thing more won’t be queryable  => data loss

  * Maximum number of keys for map is 64k

  * Each item in collections has size limits

      - Map / List: 2GB per item
      - Set: 64KB

  * Collections cannot be ‘sliced’.
-C* reads the entire collection into memory.-> stay well within the maximum limits listed
+C* reads the entire collection into memory. => stay well within the maximum limits listed

  * Support for indexing collections is moving target

      - check release notes for exact capabilities
      - e.g.  Map type only supports indexing values (not keys)

 Notes: